Y3llowDuck/byteclipper/README.md

 A minimalist Bash script to generate a clean, single-line C# reverse https shell payload using `msfvenom`, and copy it directly to your clipboard.
 Very handy if you need fast and formatted payloads without manual cleanup.

 Once executed, the script extracts the shell code , including variable definition and array size, then puts that into your clipboard.
-I've used a lot for pasting into .NET loaders or Visual Code C# code.
+I've used it a lot for pasting into .NET loaders or Visual Code C# code.

 ---